joshuadjteam/WSL_Lynix/readme.md

 ifconfig

+STOP COPYING FROM HERE (THIS IS IMPORTIANT)

+In here we have to start xfce4 when the pc starts... to do so go to your ubuntu terminal and type

+sudo nano /etc/xrdp/startwm.sh

+copy the last 4 codes in to the startwm.sh file

+#test -x /etc/X11/Xsession && exec /etc/X11/Xsession
+#exec /bin/sh /etc/X11/Xsession

+startxfce4

+and it should look like

+if test -r /etc/profile; then
+        . /etc/profile
+fi

+if test -r ~/.profile; then
+        . ~/.profile
+fi

+test -x /etc/X11/Xsession && exec /etc/X11/Xsession

+exec /bin/sh /etc/X11/Xsession

+#test -x /etc/X11/Xsession && exec /etc/X11/Xsession

+#exec /bin/sh /etc/X11/Xsession

+startxfce4

 TRY VISUAL STUDIO CODE
-Now open a new terminal of ubuntu and type this
+Now open a new terminal of ubuntu and type type

 code